shastajs/shasta-data-view/README.md

 # shasta-data-view [![NPM version][npm-image]][npm-url] [![Downloads][downloads-image]][npm-url] [![Build Status][travis-image]][travis-url]

 Simple component for managing asynchronous data dependency states.
 If you have a view with 3 base states: fetching, loaded, and errored - this will help you clean up a lot of boilerplate.
+Works out of the box with [tahoe](https://github.com/shastajs/tahoe) for doing API stuff.

 This is a work in progress - There is sparse documentation, no tests, and it's not on npm.
 Use at your own risk while we finish up!